mattholamieux/orca-pi/README.md

 # orca-pi
-Examples of using Orca to control synths and live looping/sampling in Sonic Pi.
+Examples of using Orca to control synths and live looping/sampling in Sonic Pi via OSC commands

 ORCA + SONIC PI